 - Flooding — The system is purposefully overloaded, so it’s too slow to use.

 - Specially-crafted data — In this method, specialized data is sent to the network and triggers an error in the system so it can’t function.

 In both scenarios, a business’s network is held hostage until the organization pays the criminals a fee to regain access to the network.
 Monitoring network security helps companies keep on top of potential threats before hackers can gain access to a system and hold it hostage.

 Ransomware is similar to a DOS attack, in that the victim has to pay a hacker to regain use of the network.
 But in a ransomware attack, a type of malware is used to collect and encrypt a network’s devices and data, so authorized users cannot even access the system until they pay the hacker’s ransom.

 Unfortunately, there’s no honor among thieves.
 Paying ransom won’t always result in the hacker restoring system access.
 In some cases, they simply take the money and run, causing extreme disruption and even sometimes causing the collapse of an enterprise.

 Ransomware attacks are some of the most costly and dangerous cybersecurity threats facing businesses of all sizes and in all industries.
-On average, a company will pay $41,000 in ransomware attacks.
-Not only are companies impacted in ransomware attacks, but clients or customers may also be affected if they’re using an organization’s network.
+Not only are companies impacted in ransomware attacks, but clients or customers may also be affected if they are using an organization’s network.